 Verizon MiFi Jetpack – International Use

-The new Verizon talk/text/data plans now allow you to use the MiFi Jetpack in both Canada and Mexico — if you get a 16GB (XL) plan or larger — without paying a surcharge.
+The new Verizon talk/text/data plans now allow you to use the MiFi Jetpack in both Canada and Mexico — if you get a big (or unlimited) data plan — without paying a surcharge.
 Using our MiFi Jetpack came in very handy during our travels to the Canadian Rockies in the summer of 2016.

 Putting a Verizon Data Plan on Hold

 One handy aspect of Verizon’s plans is that you can put them on hold.
 We used this feature a lot when we spent months at a time sailing in Mexico because Verizon didn’t offer Mexico access for Jetpacks back in those days.